projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

 ====================

-After fitting the ``RidgeRegression`` model, the model DataFrame and cross validation DataFrame are used to apply the model to the block matrix DataFrame to produce predictions (*y_hat*) for each label in each sample block using the ``RidgeRegression.transform`` method.
+After fitting the ``RidgeRegression`` model, the model DataFrame and cross validation DataFrame are used to apply the model to the block matrix DataFrame to produce predictions (*y_hat*) for each label and sample using the ``RidgeRegression.transform`` method.

 Parameters